brettz9/webappfind/executable-builder/README.md

         for other problems).
     1. Give warning if currently opened site doesn't advertise support but trying to open in it
+    1. Option for trusted sites (as with storage or notifications in Chrome?) that are present as a bookmark, with notification permissions, etc., to auto-add their file types to "Open with...".
     1. Pre-populate, in the browser action popup, a list of available file associations with possible baked in meta-data that can be tweaked by the user (e.g., edit could be changed to read-only